-In-School Suspension is held on school days between 8:40 A.M. and 3:30 P.M.
+In-School Suspension is held on school days between 8:30 A.M. and 3:30 P.M.
 Teachers and administrators will make periodic visits to students in the In-School Suspension room to provide schoolwork, to answer questions and to ensure that the student understands why he or she is serving the suspension.
-The followingare the expectations for students who have been assigned In-School Suspension:
+The following are the expectations for students who have been assigned In-School Suspension:

-- Students should report to the In-School Suspensionroom immediately following homeroom at 8:40 A.M.
-Lateness will result in a disciplinary referral. - Students should bring all materials needed forthe day, including books, supplies, equipment, writing instruments and lunch or lunch money.
-It is recommended that additional appropriate reading materials for enjoyment be brought along for use when all school assignments are completed. - Follow all of the directions of the In-School Suspension monitor. - While in In-School Suspension, students will continuously work on some form of academics. - Speak only when spoken to by an adult. - Raise a hand for help or assistance. - Lavatory breaks will be scheduled, one in the morning, one at lunch, and one in the afternoon. - Show respect to all others in the room. - NO sleeping. - · NO talking. - NO eating or chewing anything (except at lunch). - No personal grooming, brushing hair, applying make-up. - No sexual, foul or inappropriate language. - Lunch will be eaten in the ISS room under thesupervision of the in-school monitor. - Dismissal will be at 3:30 PM and at the direction of the monitor.
+- Students should report to the office upon arrival at school on the day of ISS. - A.M. lateness will result in a disciplinary referral.

+Students should bring all materials needed for the day, including books, supplies, equipment, writing instruments and lunch or lunch money.
+It is recommended that additional appropriate reading materials for enjoyment be brought along for use when all school assignments are completed.

+- Follow all of the directions of the In-School Suspension monitor.

+- While in In-School Suspension, students will continuously work on some form of academics.

+- Speak only when spoken to by an adult.

+- Raise a hand for help or assistance.

+- Lavatory breaks will be scheduled, one in the morning, one at lunch, and one in the afternoon.

+- Show respect to all others in the room.

+- NO sleeping.

+- NO talking.

+- NO eating or chewing anything (except at lunch). - No personal grooming, brushing hair, applying make-up. - No sexual, foul, or inappropriate language.

+Lunch will be eaten in the ISS room under the supervision of the in-school monitor.
+Dismissal will be at 3:30 PM and at the direction of the monitor.